ServiceStackApps/Chat-React/README.md

 ]);
 ```

-> Depending on number of actions in your App, you may prefer to logically group actions across multiple variables.
+> Depending on number of actions in your App, you may prefer to logically group actions in multiple variables.

 Once defined, actions can be triggered like a normal function call, e.g: